Save up to 10% - Pay in Full by January 31, 2019Save up to 10% - Pay in Full by Jan 31, 2019

 AARP Members Save an additional $100 per personAARP Members Save an additional $100 pp

-Experience the epitome of picture-postcard Italy's historic cities, exquisite resorts, rustic towns and idyllic fishing villages.
+Experience the epitome of Italy's historic cities, exquisite resorts, rustic towns and idyllic fishing villages.

 On arrival at Rome's Fiumicino Leonardo da Vinci Airport, your airport transfers leave for your hotel at 9:30 am, 12:30 pm and 3:30 pm.
 In this unique city, ancient monuments happily co-exist with some 900 churches, fine palaces, bustling piazzas, green parks and a vast urban sprawl.
 At 5:30 pm, join your fellow guests and Travel Director for a Welcome Dinner, a fun evening of Italian cuisine and wine.

-In the morning enjoy the very best of the city’s highlights including visiting the magnificent St. Peter’s Basilica in the Vatican with your Local Expert.
-Then there is free time, why not head to the Colosseum to learn about the city’s ancient past?
+In the morning enjoy the very best of the city's highlights including visiting the magnificent St. Peter's Basilica in the Vatican with your Local Expert.
+With some free time, why not head to the Colosseum to learn about the city's ancient past?
 In the afternoon, enjoy special fast-tracked VIP entry into the Vatican Museums with a Local Expert.
-Admire the Papal art collection and enter the Sistine Chapel to marvel at Michelangelo’s masterpiece on its ceiling.
-Continue to the stunning Museo Gregoriano Profano which documents various moments and themes in classical art, from Ancient Greece through to the late Imperial Roman age.
-You will then dine in the Vatican at Cortile del Giardino Quadrato, where you will enjoy incredible views of the cupola of St. Peter's during your Celebration Dinner.
+Admire the Papal art collection and observe the stunning Museo Gregoriano Profano which documents various moments and themes in classical art, from Ancient Greece through to the late Imperial Roman age.
+Enter the Sistine Chapel to marvel at Michelangelo's masterpiece on its ceiling.
+After, dine in the Vatican's elegant Cortile del Giardino Quadrato, should weather permit, where you will enjoy incredible views of the cupola of St. Peter's during your private VIP Highlight Dinner.